carbon-design-system/carbon-preprocess-svelte/tests/fixtures/optimize-css/README.md

 ## What gets checked

-Each scenario also validates against src/component-index/index.ts, the same component-to-class map the plugin uses:
+Each scenario also validates against the component index built from the `carbon-components-svelte` devDependency (tests/helpers/component-index.ts), the same component-to-class map the plugin builds for a consuming project:

 - No over-prune: if a source selector would survive strict pruning, its Carbon classes must still appear in the output.
 - No foreign survivor: no kept selector should fail strict allowlist matching (subject classes must match; context ancestors may be exempt).